Sebastien-Remy/moa-app/docs/ROADMAP.md

 - Deleting a `Document` deletes its related `DocumentFile` records.
 - Deleting a `DocumentFile` never deletes its parent `Document`.
 - Deleting a `DocumentFile` does not delete a `StoredFile` that remains referenced elsewhere.
+- `DocumentFile` may be created and deleted during the document lifecycle.
+- `StoredFile` remains immutable once created.
+-
 #### Stored files and duplicate detection

 - `StoredFile` represents a unique physical file managed by MOA.
 - `StoredFile` uses a Symfony-generated ULID.
+- `StoredFile` represents an immutable physical file managed by MOA.
+- A `StoredFile` is fully initialized when it is created.
-- `StoredFile` stores the MIME type, normalized extension, size, SHA-256 checksum, and import date.
+- After creation, its MIME type, extension, size, checksum, and import date never change.
-- `DocumentFile` stores the original filename used for each attachment.
+- `StoredFile` stores the MIME type, normalized extension, size, SHA-256 checksum, and import date.- `DocumentFile` stores the original filename used for each attachment.
 - When an identical file already exists, MOA reuses the existing `StoredFile` instead of creating another physical copy.
 - An identical file may still be attached to another document.
 - Duplicate detection does not block legitimate document attachments.